Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-Let $Q$ be an orientable (non-orientable) quadratic set and $\Gamma$ be the associated graph.
-Let vertices $v_1,...,v_t$ of $\Gamma$ be extended by words $W_1,...,W_t \in H$.
-We will say, that an orientable (non-orientable) genus $g$ joint extension $\Delta$ of $Q$ is constructed on these $t$ vertices, if
+\end{example} \begin{definition} Let $Q$ be a quadratic set, and $\Gamma$ be the associated graph.
+Let vertices $v_1,\ldots,v_t$ of $\Gamma$ be extended by words $W_1,\ldots,W_t \in H$.
+We will say, that an \emph{orientable (non-orientable) genus $g$ joint extension (or $g$-extension)} $\Delta$ of $Q$ is constructed on these $t$ vertices, if